Greater Somalia: Colonialism

 However the British regained control of British Somaliland, liberated Ethiopia from Fascist Italy and conquered Italian Somaliland by 1941.

-Post-WWII

 Following World War II, Somali leaders in the Ogaden region of Ethiopia repeatedly put forward demands for self-determination, only to be ignored by both Ethiopia and the United Nations.
-After WWII had ended, the Potsdam Conference was held in 1945, where the Allied powers decided to not return Italian Somaliland to Italy.
+The Potsdam Conference was held in 1945, where the Allied powers decided to not return Italian Somaliland to Italy.
 The UN opted instead in 1949 to grant Italy trusteeship of Italian Somaliland for a period of ten years, after which the region would become independent.

-Meanwhile, in 1948, under pressure from World War II allies and to the dismay of Somalis, the British "returned" the Haud (an important Somali grazing area that was presumably "protected" by British treaties with the Somalis in 1884 and 1886) and the Ogaden Region to Ethiopia, based on the Anglo-Ethiopian Treaty in which the British ceded Somali territory to Menelik II in exchange for his help fighting against the Somali clans.
+Meanwhile, in 1948, under pressure from World War II allies and to the dismay of Somalis, the British returned the Haud (an important grazing area that was presumably "protected" by British treaties with the Somalis in 1884 and 1886) and the Ogaden Region to Ethiopia, based on the Anglo-Ethiopian Treaty in which the British ceded Somali territory to Menelik II in exchange for his help fighting against the Somali clans.
 Britain included the proviso that the Somali residents would retain their autonomy.
 Regardless, Ethiopia immediately claimed sovereignty over the Haud region.
 This prompted an unsuccessful bid by Britain in 1956 to buy back the Somali lands that it had turned over.

-In the mid-1950s, Ethiopia for the first time controlled the Ogaden and began incorporating it into the empire.
-In the 25 years following the commencement of Ethiopian rule in this era, hardly a single paved road, electrical line, school or hospital was built.
-The Ethiopian presence in the region was always colonial in nature, primarily consisting of soldiers and tax collectors.
-The Somalis were never treated as equals by the Amhara invaders and were scarcely integrated into the Ethiopian Empire.
+In the mid-1950s, Ethiopia gained full control over the Ogaden region for the first time and began incorporating it into Ethiopian imperial administration.
+Virtually no infrastructure was developed there, with scarcely any paved roads, electricity lines, schools, or hospitals constructed.
+The Ethiopian presence primarily consisted of soldiers and tax collectors.
+The Somalis were discriminated against by the ruling Amhara elite, and were poorly integrated into the Ethiopian Empire.
 In 1958, the UN Trusteeship Council established an arbitration tribunal to resolve the territorial dispute between Ethiopia and Somalia but the effort proved ineffective.
 The Somalis consistently rejected the 1897 Anglo-Ethiopian delimitation and refused to recognise its legal validity.
-Growing discontent fuelled demands to liberate the whole country and unify Greater Somalia, which further challenged the legitimacy of the 1897 Anglo-Ethiopian Agreement.
+Growing discontent fueled demands for Somalis to take control of Somali majority areas.